lbryio/lbry.com/content/faq/account-sync.md

 ### LBRY.tv

 Wallets are not currently synced on LBRY.tv but will be in a couple of weeks.
 Subscriptions have been synced and full tag support is coming soon.

+### Troubleshooting

+On Android, if you see transactions but not a balance, you can try disabling and re-enabling sync.
+This should fix the balance.

+On Desktop, if you see transactions but not a balance, you'll need to manually set the default account.
+This can be done via the [CLI](/faq/how-to-cli).
+First, run an `account list` command to view all accounts, find the account id that shows coins/certificates, and then run `account set --lbrynet account set --default --account_id=xxxx` with that id.

 ### I'm an expert and want to sync up my balances today! {#expert}